 A Foo Dog Is Not a Dog, but a Big Cat

-First, let us address the elephant in the room.
 From its name, one would assume that the Foo Dog is the embodiment of a mythical canine.
 However, this cannot be further from the truth — the Foo Dog, in reality, is a lion.
-And these lions have a prestigious title: the Imperial Guardian Lions (since they come in pairs, which we’ll talk about below.)
+And these lions have a prestigious title too: the Imperial Guardian Lions (since they come in pairs, which we’ll talk about below.)